 - How much did you know about energy before the forum?
-How has your understanding of the issue changed? - How has your thinking about other people's views changed? - How have your perspectives changed as a result of what you heard in this forum? - What resources did you use during the forum that were helpful?
+How has your understanding about the issue changed? - How has your thinking about other people's views changed? - How has your perspective changed as a result of what you heard in this forum? - What resources did you use during the forum that were helpful?